johnchandlerburnham/hpfp/05/index.md

 ## 5.5 Polymorphism

-Greek words are everywheer in Haskell-land.
+Greek words are everywhere in Haskell-land.
 Greek and Latin, especially in the sciences, act like a kind of conceptual assembly language that allows you to build words for complex ideas out of concrete concepts.
 But if you don't know the roots, the vivid metaphor embedded in the word becomes murky and unclear.
 It